 Travelers can reach the island of Mauritius by boat or by airplane, with most visitors arriving via plane.
 Flights to Mauritius land at the Sir Seewoosagur Ramgoolam International Airport, which is (inconveniently) located on the southeast side of the island.

-The national airline is Air Mauritius, which services numerous destinations – such as Cape Town, Hong Kong, Kuala Lumpur, London Heathrow, Paris, Perth and Singapore (but no US cities).
+The national airline is Air Mauritius, which services numerous destinations – such as Hong Kong, Kuala Lumpur, London, Paris and Singapore (but no US cities).
 We flew on Air Mauritius – arriving from Perth and departing to Cape Town.

 Top Tip: On arrival, be sure to have the complete address of your accommodations.
 We had arranged for our host to pick us up at the airport and, therefore, never asked for the specific address.
 Unfortunately, without the information, we were held up at immigration for more than an hour.

 Visitors looking for money-saving deals can find hotel and flight packages for Mauritius holidays on Expedia.com.